aimms/documentation/webui/webui-grid-pages.rst

 .. important::

-	Grid pages are available startting from AIMMS software version 4.75.
+	Grid pages are available starting from AIMMS software version 4.75.

+Grid pages introduce in AIMMS WebUI the concept of visualization based on page layouts, which is a widely used standard in webdesign.
+This concept features several advantages such as better responsiveness, fluid layouts, and the possibility for full page widgets.
+What is taken out compared to the classic pages is the repositioning of all widgets when the browser window is resized.
+The intention is to stimulate moving an entire application to this grid page format, which may be achieved gradually, by converting one page at a time (the idea is that the classic page style will be deprecated in time).

-Grid pages introduce a novel concept of visualization based on page layouts.
-When a layout is applied to a grid page, the page is divided into a number of rectangular areas which will always preserve their relative size and position on the page, even when the entire browser window is being resized.
+When a page layout is applied to a grid page, the page is divided into a number of rectangular areas and each area will host a group of widgets.
 In order to become visible on a grid page, each widget on that page must be assigned to one of the areas defined by the page layout.
+Currently, all the standard layouts use so-called fractions for resizing.
+This way, the layout areas always preserve their relative size and position on the page, even when the entire browser window is being resized.
+However, Grid supports more ways like pixels, percentages or em’s for (re)sizing, and also supports combinations of those.
+These can already be used in custom layouts, see further below.

-This way of organizing a page and the widgets on the page is supported by appropriate fuctionalities in the extended Page Manager.
+The organization a page and the widgets on the page by using layouts is supported by appropriate functionalities in the Page Manager.

 Page Manager with Grid Pages
 ----------------------------